zeli8888/BikeShareApp/BackLog/Group2SprintBacklogMar4-Apr1.md

 **Priority:** [High]
 **Estimated Points:** [12]
 **Acceptance Criteria:**
-- [visualise current information]
+- [Be able to fetch current station and weather information]
+- [Need to store current information into database]
-- [visualise the status of each station]
+- [Visualise the status of each station and weather information]
+- [The current information should be able to show in 1 second]

 **SubTasks:**